Mediation, Moderation, and Conditional Process Analysis On Demand

 Do I Need a Visa to Travel to Canada?

 Whether you need a visa or electronic travel authorization to come to Canada to attend a CCRAM session depends on your country of citizenship.
 To find out if you need one, see this government of Canada web page.
 Obtaining a visa takes time and there are various fees required by the Canadian government, so please plan and apply well in advance to increase the likelihood your application will be processed in time.
+Once you have paid your registration, we can assist by providing a letter for your visa application attesting to the purpose of your visit to Canada.

 Cancellation Policy